 – Othello Brandy, Chair of the Liberian Land Authority

-In Mali, the National Association of Peasant Organizations (CNOP) and HELVETAS MALI strengthened the capacity of 17 local land commissions to resolve conflict over land and resources in communities located far from the nation’s capital—in 22 months.
+In Mali, the National Association of Peasant Organizations (CNOP) and HELVETAS MALI strengthened the capacity of 17 local land commissions to resolve conflict over land and resources in communities located far from the nation’s capital — in 22 months.
 Participating village land commissions reduced conflict by 35% and participating municipalities by 25%.
 The pilot contributed to achievement of the 2017 Peace Accords by pioneering, testing and demonstrating scalable approaches and tools that rural municipalities and local communities can use to resolve conflicts among themselves and with government, investors, immigrants and settlers.
-The pilot sets the stage for scaling the success of land commissions across the country.
-By supporting and learning from the experiences of land commissions in the south, where conflict is more localized, the learning can be scaled to areas where conflict is more prevalent and widespread, particularly in the north.
+The pilot set the stage for scaling the success of land commissions across the country.
+By supporting and learning from the experiences of land commissions in the south, where conflict is more localized, the learning was scaled to areas where conflict is more prevalent and widespread, particularly in the north.
+In 2019, the CNOP began upscaling these advances, with Tenure Facility support.
+This initiative aims to consolidate the capacity of the first 17 land commissions, establish and train 100 land commissions, secure 10,000 hectares of collective land, secure 5,000 hectares of family lands, resolve more than 100 conflicts, and establish three local natural resource management agreements.

 “The Tenure Facility pilot in Mali is strengthening national reconciliation and peace.
 Commissions help to calm the country.
 The pilot started in accessible areas in southern Mali, with a level of security that allows for movement on the ground.
 Based on the experience gained in these areas, we plan to expand project activities in the more volatile and conflict-prone part of the country.”